fhirschmann/sleeptimer/README.md

 ## Usage

-Halttimer needs to be running in the background, this can be accomplished by adding `halttimer &` to your startup configuration.
+Halttimer needs to be running in the background.
+This can be accomplished by adding `halttimer &` to your startup configuration.
 Please consult the manpage for a detailed overview of the options.
 You may be interested in `-m` and `-d`, which set the maximum timeout and the time decrement in